LearnEcommerce

 Depop Acquisition

-Acquired the Gen-Z fashion app for $1.6B to capture circular economy growth
+Acquired the Gen-Z resale app for $1.6B to capture circular-economy growth

 2024